jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Having our say makes all the difference in the world.
 It's the difference between being lost at sea with a radio hearing the search parties.
 And holding a two-way radio so you can tell the rescuers where you are.

-But, the eight different bosses of the Industrial Age will never empower you with Internet Age technology.
+But, the eight different bosses of the Industrial Age will never empower you with a "two-way radio" enalbed Internet Age technology.
 Blockbuster didn't want internet streaming.
 Newspapers didn't adopt online classifieds.
 Universities didn't institute web-based education.

 Why would Industrial Age institutions and businesses upgrade you?
 It just means they'd downgrade themselves.